-There are 36 hospital-based Sexual Assault/Domestic Violence Treatment Centres (SADVTCs) across Ontario that address the health, forensic, and pyscho-social needs of survivors of sexual assault and/or domestic violence.
+There are 37 hospital-based Sexual Assault/Domestic Violence Treatment Centres (SADVTCs) across Ontario that address the health, forensic, and pyscho-social needs of survivors of sexual assault and/or domestic violence.
 Emergency service is available 24 hours a day, 7 days a week if you have been assaulted in the previous twelve days.
-After twelve days, contact your local SADVTC to book an appointment to see the nurse/counsellor.
+After twelve days and within 30 days of the assault, contact your local SADVTC to book an appointment to see the nurse/counsellor.
 Services vary between SADVTCs.
-To find the closest SADVTC to you, go to www.sadvtreatmentcentres.ca.
+To find the closest SADVTC to you, go to www.sadvtreatmentcentres.ca or call the provincial navigation line at 1-855-628-7238.

 Neighbours, Friends and Families is a public education campaign to raise awareness of the signs of woman abuse so that those close to an at-risk woman or an abusive man can help.